Ambily-Rajan/Ambily-Rajan/README.md

 I'm Ambily, a passionate data enthusiast on a quest to become a proficient data analyst. 📊 Let's connect and explore the fascinating world of data together.

-- 🚀 Aspiring Data Analyst
+- 🚀 Aspiring Data Analyst.
-- 📈 Proficient in Statistics, Excel, Python, MySQL, Tableau, and Machine Learning
+- 📈 Proficient in Statistics, Excel, Python, MySQL, Tableau, and Machine Learning.
 - 📚 Lifelong learner, always eager to expand my knowledge
-- 💡 Passionate about uncovering insights from data
+- 💡 Passionate about uncovering insights from data.

 ## Skills